-Messrs.
-Thomas and Lindhart were appointed to the Board in 2015 and Mr. Shay was appointed to the Board in 2018.
+Mr. Thomas was appointed to the Board in 2015, Mr. Shay was appointed to the Board in 2018, and Ms. Lacambra was appointed to the Board in 2025.
 The Board has determined that the Trust's leadership structure is appropriate because it allows the Board to effectively perform its oversight responsibilities.